 Eight kilometres from the main port of Merichas where you will find, ATMs, car hire, travel agents and supermarkets and also boat trips, is Kythnos Hora otherwise known as Messaria.
 Hora is typically Cycladean in character with traditional alleyways lined with restaurants, bars and little craft shops.
 It also has a few churches notably Agia Triada the oldest church in Hora dating to around the late 16th century, however evidence in the chapel points to it being built on the site of an ancient place of worship.
 Messaria was an agricultural settlement until the scourge of the Aegean the pirate Barbarossa’s raids in the Cyclades in the early 16th century which drove the landowners inland from the previous capital Kastro Orias which lies on the north of the island.
 The even earlier Capital of the island was Vryokastro now a significant archaeological site, thought to have been inhabited between the 10th century BC and 6/7th AD.

-Kythnos has many sandy beaches however, the most famous is Kolona Beach a beautiful isthmus connecting Kythnos with the rock island of Saint Luke, the trek to get there from Apokrousi beach is well rewarded.
+Tis beautiful island has many sandy beaches however, the most famous is Kolona Beach a beautiful isthmus connecting the island with the rock island of Saint Luke, the trek to get there from Apokrousi beach is well rewarded.
 It is not an organised beach although there is a taverna at the one end.

 Kythnos island holiday is suitable for all types of traveller and is great in combination with Kea, Sifnos, Serifos and can work with Syros.